 Along with his second wife, Mary (Victoria’s mum), Vincent published the acclaimed gourmet tome, A Treasury of Great Recipes, in 1965, which brought together recipes collected from the kitchens of 35 American restaurants (including the Four Seasons, Galatoire’s and Locke-Ober) and eight European countries, plus several dozen of the Price’s own unpretentious favourites, including two for hot dogs.
 This glorious tome got a sumptuous reprint in 2015 by Dover Press.

 In 1969, the couple also released their Come Into the Kitchen Cook Book, which was devoted to the heritage of American cuisine, from the early pioneer settlers to the Victorian era.
 This was reprinted many times, with different covers, as well as in a five-volume series which was retitled A National Treasury of Cookery.
+Last year, Dover Press reprinted it with extra bonus content, including a new Foreward from Victoria Price.

 In the six-part 1971 Thames TV series Cooking Price-Wise, Vincent invited viewers to ‘travel round the word using your cooker instead of a jet plane’, and shared his experiences of international cuisine, preparing such delicacies as Moroccan tajine, the American Ice Box Cake and Fish Fillets Noord Zee.
 These recipes and a host more were published in a paperback that is much sought-after today.
+An extended edition is being release from Dover on 24 November 2017, and will also be available on Kindle.

 This page is dedicated to Vincent’s favourite recipes and is hosted by Jenny Hammerton, who runs the Silver Screen Suppers website.
 Just click on the recipe title, where you will be taken to the host page.